btschwertfeger/BiasAdjustCXX/test/README.md

-# Validation/Testing of the results
+# Validation/Testing of the adjusted time series

 `ComputeIndicator.cxx` enables creating a matrix that contains for example the $RMSE$ of every time series between two data sets.